Video 2000

-Video 2000 (also known as V2000, with the tape standard Video Compact Cassette, or VCC) is a consumer videocassette system and analogue recording standard developed by Philips and Grundig to compete with JVC's VHS and Sony's Betamax video technologies.
+Video 2000 (also known as V2000, with the tape standard Video Compact Cassette, or VCC) is a consumer videocassette system and analog recording standard developed by Philips and Grundig to compete with JVC's VHS and Sony's Betamax video technologies.
 It was designed for the PAL color television standard, but some models additionally handled SECAM.
 Distribution of Video 2000 products began in 1979 exclusively in Europe, South Africa and Argentina and ended in 1988.

 Although some initial models and advertising featured a mirror-image "VCR" badge based on the logo of Philips's earlier Video Cassette Recording (VCR) system, Video 2000 was an entirely new (and incompatible) format, which incorporated many technical innovations.
 Despite this, the format was not a major success and was eventually discontinued, having lost out to the rival VHS system in the videotape format war.

 The Video Compact Cassette

 Philips named the videotape standard Video Compact Cassette (VCC) to complement its landmark audio Compact Cassette format introduced in 1963, but the format itself was marketed under the trademark Video 2000.

 Despite the name, VCCs are marginally larger than VHS cassettes—shorter, but thicker and deeper.
 They have two co-planar reels containing half-inch (12.5 mm) wide chromium dioxide magnetic tape.
 The format used only half (6.25 mm) of the half-inch tape on a given "side", and so it is occasionally referred to erroneously as a quarter-inch tape format, despite its physical tape width.
 The cassette can then be flipped over to use the other half of the tape, thus doubling playing time.
 Additionally, the cassettes can be recorded onto using an “XL” recording mode (similar to VHS’s LP and Betamax’s βII modes), which doubles the playing time again.